 The Chiang Kai-shek Memorial Hall (aka CKS Memorial Hall) is one of the most historically important things to do in Taipei.

 Chiang Kai-shek was the leader of the Republic of China from 1928 to 1975.
 His goal was to strike a balance between modernizing China and entering the globalized world.
-He was the leader of the Republic of China when civil war broke out in the country between his government and the Communist Party of China.
+He was the leader of the Republic of China when a civil war broke out in the country between his government and the Communist Party of China.
 Ultimately, Chiang Kai-shek fled to Taiwan and lived out the rest of his days there.

-While in Taiwan, he won 5 democratic elections and was president of the Republic of China (the official name of Taiwan) when he died in 1975.
+While in Taiwan, he won five democratic elections and was president of the Republic of China (the official name of Taiwan) when he died in 1975.
 Chiang Kai-shek’s dream was to unify the Republic of China and the Communist Party of China, but he never succeeded and died in Taiwan.

 Pro Tip: Every hour on the hour there is a changing of the guard’s ceremony you can watch.
 It is a lot of fun to see, but it is very popular.
 You’ll want to get there 5-10 minutes early to a good spot!